Posts

 Image

 “ I never knew you!
-Depart from me! ” These are the most frightening words anyone could ever hear on the lips of Jesus, and they are central to the conclusion of his ‘ Sermon on the Mount .’
-His discourse was never a program for reforming or governing civil society.
-Instead, it instructs his disciples how they must live in the present evil age as faithful citizens and representatives of his Kingdom and message.
-There is no bypassing the Cross if you wish to enter his domain.
+Depart from me! ” These are the most frightening words anyone could hear on the lips of Jesus, yet they are central to the conclusion of his ‘ Sermon on the Mount .’
+His Discourse was never a program for reforming or governing civil society, but instructions for his disciples on how they must live as faithful citizens and representatives of his Kingdom and message.
+There is no bypassing the Cross.

 Image

-Jesus exhorted his disciples to become “ perfect as your heavenly Father is perfect ,” yet how can anyone emulate the perfect righteousness of God?
-His explanation was clear - By performing acts of mercy, ESPECIALLY to one’s enemies.
-Self-sacrificial love goes to the heart of his message and reflects the nature of the merciful God whom he served.
-Was he not the Messiah who submitted to an undeserved death for others even when they were the “ enemies of God ”?
+Jesus summons us to become “ perfect as our heavenly Father is perfect ,” yet how can we emulate the perfect righteousness of God?
+His explanation is clear – By performing acts of mercy for others, especially our enemies .
+Self-sacrificial love is the heart of the Gospel and the essential nature of the merciful God.
+Was Jesus not the Messiah who submitted to an unjust death on our behalf when we were yet the “ enemies of God ”?